jefftrojan/SpendTrackr/README.md

 ## Expense Tracker Web App

-This application is built to help users like Eric manage their financial transactions efficiently.
-Let's dive into what you can expect from this project.

 **Functionalities:**
  **Transaction Tracking:** Record all your financial transactions across various accounts, including bank accounts, mobile money accounts, and cash.

  **Budget Control:** Set a budget limit to avoid overspending.
 Once your spending exceeds the set budget, the application will notify you.
 The budget card will turn red to visually indicate this situation.

- **Categorization:** Create Account categories to better organize your expenses.
+ **Categorization:** Create Account categories to organize your expenses better.
 Assign budgets to specific categories to understand where your money is going.

  **Expense-Category Linking:** Link expenses to related categories for better classification and analysis.
 This feature enhances the accuracy of your financial data.

- **Visual Summary:** View a summarized visualization of your transactions with the progress bar.
+ **Visual Summary:** View your transactions' summarised visualisation with the progress bar.
 - Blue progress signifies an Okay,
 - Yellow means its on the average and
 - Red means the budget limit has been exceeded